 Dryer Sheets

 Dryer sheets are a great way to reduce static electricity and keep lint off towels during the drying process.
+Before using the dryer, make sure the lint trap is completely clean to maximize efficiency and reduce lint.
 Dryer sheets contain fabric softeners that help soften clothes, as well as chemicals that reduce static cling.
 To use dryer sheets properly, simply place one sheet on top of your load of laundry before you start the cycle.
 The heat from the dryer will activate the chemicals in the sheet and disperse them throughout your clothing items.

 When using dryer sheets, it is important to replace them after each cycle.
 This helps ensure that all of your clothes get an even distribution of fabric softener and anti-static agents.
 It also prevents any buildup or residue from forming on your clothing over time due to multiple uses with one sheet.